Denys-coder/Online-store/README.md

 ````
-rest-api branch when migration is ongoing for rest api
+thymeleaf branch is where fully working version on Thymeleaf is stays
 ````

 Simple online store where you can add, update and delete products if you an admin and